 Pupils in KS3 have the opportunity to gain an insight into the 6 world faiths.
 Pupils at KS4 in Year 9 and 10 take the Eduqas Religious Studies course and pupils at KS4 in Year 11 take the OCR Philosophy & Ethics course.

-For more information, please refer to year group curriculum information booklets (found under Curriculum, organised by year group) or contact the Head of Department for RE - Mrs N Cutts.
+For more information, please refer to year group curriculum information booklets (found under Curriculum, organised by year group) or contact the Head of Department for RE - Miss N Cutts.